About the Program

 The M.S. in Data Science and Analytics offers advanced practical training for in-demand modern skills to manipulate, organize and present data essential for informed, evidence-based decision-making and planning across industries.
 This program is open to students with basic programming and statistical skills from all undergraduate majors.
 Courses cover highly marketable techniques using data analytics tools, computer coding, machine learning, geospatial programming, data design, visualization, and analysis.
 Students will develop professional skills in project management, communications, data governance, and creative problem-solving for effective collaboration.
 Unique components of the program include workshops with local experts and an applied-skills internship with industry partners.

-About the Interdisciplinary Unit in Data Science and Analytics
+About the Data Science and Analytics Interdisciplinary Unit

 Joaquin Carbonara (Math/Statistics)